mvolkmann/blog/src/smalltalk/01-overview.md

 to use just-in-time (JIT) compilation.
 Smalltalk code is compiled to optimized bytecode that is executed by a virtual machine (VM).
-Compilation occurs during program execution rather than before execution.
+Compilation occurs when method code is saved.
 This results in better performance than interpreting code.

 Running Smalltalk programs requires two parts, a VM and an image file.